openafg/laravel-docker/README.md

     networks:
       - application-network
 ```
-## MySQL configuration
+## MySQL Configuration
-This is a simple enviroment configuration I have provided in `docker-compose.yml` file:
+This is a simple environment configuration I have provided in `docker-compose.yml` file:
 ```
 environment:
       MYSQL_DATABASE: laravel
       MYSQL_ROOT_PASSWORD: password
 ```
-But you can make it professional:
+But you can add more configurations to your MySQL by adding:
 ```
 environment:
       MYSQL_DATABASE: 'laravel'